 This syndrome is a combination of high blood sugar, high blood pressure, excess abdominal fat and unhealthy cholesterol levels.
 Therefore, the goal in being able to treat metabolic syndrome is to get to the root of those problems, overcoming each one.

-Although your doctor may be able to prescribe certain medications in order to manage some of the symptoms – for example, you might be placed on cholesterol or blood pressure drugs – these only control the symptoms, not the cause.
+Although your doctor may be able to prescribe certain medications in order to manage some of the metabolic syndrome symptoms – for example, you might be placed on cholesterol or blood pressure drugs – these only control the symptoms, not the cause.
 To treat metabolic syndrome itself, you have to tackle the causes in the first place.
 That happens with lifestyle changes.

 Among those changes may include the following.
 Talk to your doctor before getting started: